 - Cotton makes for a very soft yarn.
 It’s machine-washable and, over time, cotton actually gets softer with more use.

-- Generally, cotton is inexpensive but quality varies by price.
-Depending on your yarn project, spending a little more might be worth it.
+- Generally, it's an inexpensive yarn, but quality varies by price.
+Depending on your cotton yarn knitting pattern, spending a little more might be worth it.